PAXSTORE/paxstore-openapi-java-sdk/docs/EMM_POLICY_API.md

 | 61708         | The Associated Configuration is locked and this "{0}" cannot be removed                             |             |
 | 61709         | The Associated Configuration is locked and this "{0}" cannot be turned off                          |             |

-### Get device EMM policy
+### Get device AirEMM policy

-The get device EMM policy API allows thirdparty system to get device EMM policy.
+The get device AirEMM policy API allows thirdparty system to get device AirEMM policy.

 **API**